KerorinNorthFox/jfif_to_jpg/README.md

 ### GUI:

-Run gui.py, paste folder path that contains jfif files into it and click `Convert`.
+Run `gui.py`, paste a folder path that contains jfif files into it and click `Convert`.
 Your files will be converted instantly.
 No output is visible at the moment, but the Convert button does work correctly.